Pandox: 2020s

 During 2020, Pandox was negatively affected by the coronavirus pandemic.
 Revenue fell by 50 percent, while net operating income decreased by approximately 45 percent, compared to 2019.

 In May 2021, the former CEO and founder Anders Nissen died.

 Business segments

-Property management
+Leases

-Property management is Pandox's largest business segment in terms of revenue, and in 2021 the business segment accounted for approximately 74 percent of the company's revenue.
+Leases is Pandox's largest business segment in terms of revenue.
+In 2023, it accounted for a revenue of 3.690 billion SEK.
 The business segment consists of Pandox acquiring and managing hotel properties, then leasing them out under long-term contracts to hotel operators.

-Operator activities
+Own operations

-In 2021, Pandox's operator activities accounted for approximately 26 percent of the company's revenue.
+In 2023, the business segment Own operations accounted for a revenue of 3.159 billion SEK.
 The business segment consists of Pandox both owning the hotel property and managing the operation of the hotel.
 Pandox can operate a hotel by using one of its own brands or by signing a franchise agreement with an external hotel operator who thereby is allowed to manage the operation of the hotel.

 Markets

-Pandox is active in 15 countries: Sweden, Norway, Finland, Denmark, Germany, the Netherlands, Austria, Switzerland, Belgium, Canada, Ireland and Great Britain (including the sub-markets England, Scotland, Northern Ireland, Wales).
-As of December 31, 2021, the distribution between Pandox's property management and operator activities was according to the tables below.
+Pandox is active in 12 countries: Austria, Belgium, Canada, Denmark, Finland, Germany, Ireland, the Netherlands, Norway, Sweden, Switzerland and the United Kingdom.